Be The Difference, Save A Life: Kutztown University to Launch Graduate Concentration in Addiction Counseling

 Addiction counseling is KU’s fourth track within its graduate counseling program.
 The Department of Counselor Education offers a 60-semester hour Master of Arts in counseling with three concentrations: addiction, clinical mental health and marriage, couple and family.
 KU also offers a Master of Science in school counseling.

 KU will host an open house for prospective students to learn more and meet KU's faculty at 5:30-8 p.m., Wednesday, March 18, in the Georgian Room in Old Main.
+NOTE: this event has been canceled.

 The program is structured to meet the standards required by The Council for Accreditation of Counseling and Related Educational Programs (CACREP) for accreditation.
 Included in the program is an emphasis on developing knowledge and skills aligned with the standards of the Department of Drug & Alcohol Prevention in Pennsylvania in combination with the American Society of Addiction Medicine (ASAM) criteria.